Lay-ke/IoT_Project_Team_ReLU/README.md

     ```

 ### Post-deployment
-3.  **ML Model Training:** Access SageMaker Studio from the AWS console and upload all files from the `ml_model` folder to your Jupyter workspace.

-  **3.1.
-Import Files to Jupyter Workspace**
+3.  **ML Model Training:**  Due to complexity of the model training, this step often requires manual or scripted configuration within the AWS Bedrock Console.

   After deploying the IaC infrastructure:

   * Access **SageMaker Studio** from the AWS console